 Southeast Wisconsin - Jodi Murawski

-WITonCampus clubs are student organizations designed to give women pursuing any career an opportunity to discover all careers available in technology.
-WITonCampus's Professional Connection Program supports female college students in exploring technology career opportunities.
-A professional is paired with a student for three months and they work together to accomplish a goal set by the student.
-Learn more - WITonCampus Overview
+WITonCampus Professional Connection Program supports female college students in exploring technology career opportunities.
+A professional is paired with a student for a semester and they work together to accomplish a goal set by the student.

 Southcentral Wisconsin - Mel Gillen